 Purchase Dash with a Credit Card / Wire Transfer

 eToro – Platforms like eToro allow you to instantly invest in Dash however they don’t give you actual access to your coins and you can’t send coins from eToro to other people.
 In other words, this platform is only good if you want to speculate on the price.
-Also, this method is only valid if you live outside of the US.

 IMPORTANT!
 If you use eToro you don’t actually need a Dash wallet as they don’t supply you the actual coins.
 Also, Cryptocurrencies can widely fluctuate in prices and are not appropriate for all investors.
 Trading cryptocurrencies is not supervised by any EU regulatory framework.
 So keep in mind that your capital is at risk.